Endomorphin

-Endomorphins are considered to be natural opioid neurotransmitters central to pain relief.
+Endomorphins are natural, endogenous opioid neuropeptides that are considered to be central to pain relief.
+They were first described in 1997 by James Zadina, Abba Kastin and colleagues.
 The two known endomorphins, endomorphin-1 and endomorphin-2, are tetrapeptides, consisting of Tyr-Pro-Trp-Phe and Tyr-Pro-Phe-Phe amino acid sequences respectively.
 These sequences fold into tertiary structures with high specificity and affinity for the μ-opioid receptor, binding it exclusively and strongly.
 Bound μ-opioid receptors typically induce inhibitory effects on neuronal activity.
-Endomorphin-like immunoreactivity exists within the central and peripheral nervous systems, where endomorphin-1 appears to be concentrated in the brain and upper brainstem, and endomorphin-2 in the spinal cord and lower brainstem.
+Endomorphin-like immunoreactivity exists within the central and peripheral nervous systems, where endomorphin-1 appears to be concentrated in the brain and upper brainstem, and endomorphin-2 is located mainly in the spinal cord and lower brainstem.
 Because endomorphins activate the μ-opioid receptor, which is the target receptor of morphine and its derivatives, endomorphins possess significant potential as analgesics with reduced side effects and risk of addiction.

 Opioids and receptors

 Endomorphins belong to the opiate class of neuropeptides (protein neurotransmitters).
-Opiates are ligands that bind opium-binding receptors and exist endogenously and synthetically.
+Opiates are ligands that bind to opioid receptors and exist both as endogenous substances that are generated within the organism and as synthetic molecules.
 Endogenous opiates include endorphins, enkephalins, dynorphins, and endomorphins.

 Transcription and translation of opiate-encoding genes results in the formation of pre-propeptide opiate precursors, which are modified in the endoplasmic reticulum to become propeptide opiate precursors, transferred to the golgi apparatus, and further modified into the opiate product.
 The exact pre-propeptide precursors of endomorphins have not been identified.
 Because the precursors have never been identified and the mechanisms by which the endomorphins are produced have never been clarified, the status of endomorphins as endogenous opioid ligands has to be considered tentative.

 Opioid receptors belong to the G protein-coupled receptor family and include μ, κ, δ, and nociceptinorphanin-FQ receptors.
 While activation of opiate receptors initiates a diverse array of responses, opiates typically serve as depressants, and are widely used and developed as analgesics.
 Additionally, opiate malfunction has been linked to schizophrenia and autism.
 Endomorphins demonstrate high selectivity and affinity for the μ-opioid receptor, which functions in pain relief and intoxication.

 Structure

 Both endomorphins-1 and 2 are tetrapeptides, consisting of four amino acids.
-Endomorphin-1 has the amino acid sequence of Tyr-Pro-Trp-Phe, while Endomorphin-2 has a sequence of Tyr-Pro-Phe-Phe.
+Endomorphin-1 has the amino acid sequence of Tyr-Pro-Trp-Phe, while endomorphin-2 has a sequence of Tyr-Pro-Phe-Phe.
 The specific amino acids in these sequences dictate the folding and resultant behavior, namely the ability to bind μ-opioid receptors, of these molecules.